 Players alternate turns throughout the game.
 You must play on your turn – there is no option to pass.
 Tak is played with only orthogonal movement and connection; squares are not connected diagonally and diagonal movement is not possible.

 On each player’s first turn, they will place one of their opponent’s stones flat on any empty square of the board.
-Play then continues with players placing new stones or manipulating the stones they control.
+Play then continues with players placing new stones or moving existing stones they control.

 On Your Turn

-On each turn, you can do one of two things: place a stone, or move stones you control.
+On each turn, you can do one of two things: place a stone on an empty space, or move stones you control.

 On your turn, you can opt to place a stone from your reserve onto any empty square on the board.
 There are three stone types that can be placed: